Explore Exmoor from Riscombe Farm Holiday Cottages

 Throughout the year, Exmoor offers variety … crisp winter days and roaring log fires; February’s drifts of snowdrops; picnics in cool shady woods beside clear streams; rock pools on a hot summers day; rolling moors cloaked in purple heather and yellow gorse; the crescendo of Autumn colour from the beech trees and hedges.

 Our nearest village is picturesque Exford, 1.5 miles (2.4km) away.
-It has two pubs, a tea room, a country store and a lovely village green with play equipment (including a zip wire!).
+It has two pubs, a village shop,a tea room, a country store and a lovely village green with play equipment (including a zip wire!).
 Provisions, good meals, local ales and local crafts are all available.
 See our Riscombe Farm location map.

 Activities in and around Exmoor National Park